 Given the significant implications of PNI as a field of study and area of increasing health burdens, it is important to understand how it works.
 It seems like our bodies are getting worse at managing inflammation.
 The implication is that our bodies are attacking themselves in a way that is more harmful than it is helpful.
 The reason for our bodies to be attacking themselves is unclear, and the symptoms vary greatly depending on the root cause of the autoimmunity and the severity of the autoimmune response.
 The goal at base is to reduce autoimmunity, reduce harmful or exaggerated inflammation, and stabilize the stress hormones and neurotransmitters in our body.
 This would lead to more regulated immune function, which begets a more stable and functioning nervous system, which begets better cognitive function and mental health.
 It is a good thing when these dysregulated responses happen in an acute way, such as a response to a legitimate and significant threat to safety, but it can be extremely bad if the stress response is prolonged, such as in the case of a life long chronic allergy response to certain environmental stressors.

-I think that the world needs a system that learns and monitors these markers and tries to unwind what the solution is.
+The world needs a system that learns and monitors these markers and tries to unwind what the solution is.
 In order to build such a system you would need a way to monitor the levels of various hormones and neurotransmitters on an ongoing basis.
-Once you have a reliable way to get that data, along with subjective data from people about how they feel, what they think about and what is affecting them, you can do some high speed weighted pattern recognition (a.k.a. machine learning) to figure out what possible cause and effect relationships exist that contribute to dysregulated immunity.
-It would take decades to successfully conceptualize, build, launch, maintain, interpret and iterate on such a system, but it seems worth it if we can figure out why these specific categories of disease are increasing so much.
-Eventually we would have a strong and somewhat strange map of correlations between environmental factors (e.g. using a dishwasher, eating gluten, having a dog, driving to work) and neuro-immune implications (acne, brain fog, anxiety, panic, sleep problems).
+Once you have a reliable way to get that data, along with subjective data from people about how they feel, what they think about and what is affecting them, you can do high speed weighted pattern recognition (a.k.a. machine learning) to figure out what possible cause and effect relationships exist that contribute to dysregulated immunity.
+It would take decades to conceptualize, build, launch, maintain, interpret and iterate on such a system, but it seems worth it if we can figure out why these categories of disease are increasing so much.
+Eventually we would have a strong and strange map of correlations between environmental factors (e.g. using a dishwasher, eating gluten, having a dog, driving to work) and neuro-immune implications (acne, brain fog, anxiety, panic, sleep problems).
 We could then predict and prevent such problems in future.